 Home charger: public charging stations only

-Half an inch wider, and two and a half inches taller than the Golf!advance2020 wrote: ↑Sat Aug 15, 2020 3:58 pm Not sure about others, but I get more than a little frustrated by many Reviews talking about the e as a “cute little car”.
+advance2020 wrote: Sat Aug 15, 2020 3:58 pm Not sure about others, but I get more than a little frustrated by many Reviews talking about the e as a “cute little car”.
 Although it may be marketed as a City Car, and smaller than many modern SUVs and Crossovers that have entered the market over recent years, I don't feel the e is that small.

 So I thought I would spend a little time comparing the stats of cars I have owned, and here are the results, which you might find surprising.
 I could add more like Mini Cooper etc, and others might compare with other City cars, like Fiat 500, Ups etc, not to mention Clios, Peugeots, Corsa, Polo etc.